 Minimally invasive procedures like arthroscopy utilize a very small camera to allow Drs.
 Jacob, Aziz, Amato and Lee to navigate and treat any jaw joint pathology.

 This leaves very little if any scar at all.
 If a more involved surgery is deemed necessary, a small incision may be needed.

 We hide this incision inside of the ear leaving a very little visible scar.

 Lastly, some procedures also require a small incision to be made under the jaw line and Drs.
-Jacob, Aziz and Lee will hide this incision in the jaw shadow and in a natural skin crease so this too leaves very little scar tissue.
+Jacob, Aziz, Amato and Lee will hide this incision in the jaw shadow and in a natural skin crease so this too leaves very little scar tissue.